moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

-Specifically, this guide demonstrates the process of retrieving the [official Docker image for Jenkins](https://registry.hub.docker.com/_/jenkins/), customizing it to suit your needs, and then hosting it on your private instance of DHE located inside your enterprise’s firewalled environment.
-Your developers will then be able to retrieve the custom Jenkins image in order to use it to build CI/CD infrastructure for their projects, no matter the platform they’re working from, be it a laptop, a VM, or a cloud provider.
+Specifically, this guide demonstrates the process of retrieving the [official Docker image for Jenkins](https://registry.hub.docker.com/_/jenkins/), customizing it to suit your needs, and then hosting it on your private instance of DHE located inside your enterprise's firewalled environment.
+Your developers will then be able to retrieve the custom Jenkins image in order to use it to build CI/CD infrastructure for their projects, no matter the platform they're working from, be it a laptop, a VM, or a cloud provider.

 The guide will walk you through the following steps: